Kamalesh-Dev-Web/ReactBoilerplate-CRA/README.md

 ### `npm run build:dev`

-Builds the app for production to the `build` folder.\
+Builds the app for development to the `build` folder.\
 It correctly bundles React for development using development environment variables and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\